MineralsCloud/qha/examples/silicon/make_input/README.md

 # Example to run `qha-convert`

+This tutorial is suitable for outputs from Quantum ESPRESSO.

 ## Necessary files

 Three files are needed to run this script to generate input file for `qha` script: